Lee Marrs: Impact and influence

 Lee Marrs' comics influenced feminism, queer theory, and visual culture in the 1980s.
 Her comics explore how women participated in the feminist wave while they were understanding and exploring their queer sexuality.
 In the era when the Equal Rights Amendment had come to the forefront, feminists believed that women as human beings were denied the chance to develop their fullest human potential.
 Marrs produced the four-page “Equal Rites” for Wimmen’s Comix #8, where female protagonists live in a futuristic world where standards are mono-gendered, and the implementation of the ERA amendment has blossomed; the glass ceiling for feminist stereotypes has been shattered.

 In a media interview, Marrs discussed prejudice from leaders of the feminist movement, and how feminists critique female comic authors who think outside the box: "But we got totally rejected by the women's movement, for the most part.
 Not just that Ms. magazine wouldn't run us, but bookstores across the country wouldn't carry us, because we did not have a heavy, traditional, feminist political line."

 Marrs equates these concrete examples with rejection, for they foreclose the ability of the collective to reach a broader feminist audience despite their varied attempts to participate.
 Her quotation also foregrounds their comics as something done differently from the feminist norm in their content, even though Marrs also equates their comics with the "work[ing] through" that happened in consciousness-raising group."

 Awards

-Marrs is also an Emmy-Award-winning animation director for a film centered on the Baltimore riots in 1968.

 Marrs was awarded the Comic-Con International Inkpot Award in 1982.

+Marrs won an Emmy for her work as an animation director.